Logo

 mλ(n) = 1 mod n.

-For fixed n and variable m, λ(n) is the smallest exponent with this property.
+Given a fixed n, λ(n) is the smallest exponent with this property for all m ∈ IN.

 You can start an AppletDuke computing the Euler and die Carmichael function values.